MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-overview.md

 ---
 title: Overview of GTP
-description: Create instantly useful chatbots that answer people's questions about any information on your organization's website.
+description: Create instantly useful chatbots that answer people's questions about any information on your website, including topics you haven't built conversations for.
+Reduce your escalation rate, and publish bots quickly with AI capabilities in Power Virtual Agents.
-keywords: "Power Virtual Agents, chatbot, ChatGPT, Open AI" ms.date: 2/14/2023 ms.topic: how-to
+keywords: "Power Virtual Agents, bot, chatbot, ChatGPT, Open AI" ms.date: 2/14/2023 ms.topic: how-to
 author: iaanw